 - St. John’s Wort (not on our core list for good reason) interacts with dozens of medications including birth control and antidepressants.

-I consult the Natural Medicines Comprehensive Database before recommending any herb in my preparedness workshops — and I encourage you to do the same.
+I consult the Natural Medicines Comprehensive Database before recommending any herb in my preparedness workshops — and I’d encourage you to do the same.
 If you take any regular medications, talk to your pharmacist before adding herbal remedies to your kit.

 If you’re allergic to ragweed, you may react to chamomile, calendula, echinacea, and yarrow — all members of the Asteraceae (daisy) family.
 Test any new herb by applying a small amount to the inside of your wrist and waiting 24 hours before broader use.

-Foraging dangers
+Foraging Dangers

 Misidentification while foraging is potentially lethal.
 Yarrow and poison hemlock can look similar to the untrained eye.
 Wild carrot and water hemlock share habitat.
-Never forage a plant you can’t identify with 100% certainty using multiple features (leaf shape, stem, flower, smell, habitat).
+Never forage a plant you can’t identify with 100% certainty using multiple features — leaf shape, stem, flower, smell, habitat.
 Growing or buying from trusted suppliers is always safer.

-Vulnerable populations
+Vulnerable Populations

 - People with chronic illness: Autoimmune conditions, liver disease, and kidney disease all warrant extra caution.

-Product quality
+Product Quality

-Outdoor growing
+Outdoor Growing

 - Calendula, lavender, and echinacea: Plant in spring after last frost.
 All three thrive in well-drained soil with full sun.
 Calendula self-seeds aggressively — you’ll have a perpetual supply after year one.